oracle/truffleruby/doc/user/interop.md

 `Truffle::Interop.keys(value)`

-JRuby will convert the returned value from a foreign object of Java `String` objects, to a Ruby `Array` of Ruby `String` objects.
+TruffleRuby will convert the returned value from a foreign object of Java `String` objects, to a Ruby `Array` of Ruby `String` objects.

 ### `READ`